cse110-sp21-group8/cse110-sp21-group8/admin/meetings/042121-brainstorm.md

 3. Decide on a target audience as a team.
    - College Students

 4. Discuss team roles and how to divide the workload.
+   - Marlon: Designer (tentative)

 5. Add screenshot of Miro board to repo.